-- · Criteria to manage land uses within or adjacent to the corridor - · Restrictions on construction within the corridor - · Uses permitted in the corridor - · A public notification process - · A variance and appeal process - · A process for intergovernmental coordination ii.
-Zoning and Subdivision Regulations
+- Criteria to manage land uses within or adjacent to the corridor. - Restrictions on construction within the corridor. - Uses permitted in the corridor. - A public notification process.

+- A variance and appeal process. - A process for intergovernmental coordination.

 As with other exercises of police power, corridor preservation ordinances may be challenged in court as takings.
 In Florida, several counties and local municipalities have adopted such ordinances.
-A model ordinance for protecting corridors and rights-of-way developed by the State of Florida can be found in Appendix III.
+A model ordinance for protecting corridors and rights-of-way developed by the State of Florida can be found in Appendix G.